 Native to Japan and slightly lesser-known than Camellia japonica, Sasanqua Camellias are fall and winter-blooming (October through January, depending on the cultivar), broadleaf evergreen shrubs that are generally hardy to USDA Zones 7–9.
 Although each flower only lasts a few days, bloom time spans 6 weeks or more with flowers that are often fragrant and usually in single or semi-double form.

 Unfortunately, most flowers don’t last well once cut, but the glossy green foliage is a lovely addition to any floral arrangement.
-The Winter series (Winter’s Snowman, Winter’s Joy, etc.) have flowers that last longer after cutting.
+The Winter Series of Camellias (Winter’s Snowman, Winter’s Joy, etc.) have flowers that last longer after cutting.

 The flowers are popular with overwintering Anna’s hummingbirds, regardless of their color.
 With a blooming camellia in your garden, there is almost always a hummingbird nearby!
 Bright yellow, pollen-dusted stamens in the center of each bloom also provide protein for hardy pollinators out foraging on mild, sunny winter days.

-Many different cultivars and hybrids offer a range of flower forms and colors, fragrance, bloom time, plant size, and other distinguishing features.
+Many cultivars and hybrids of Camellias offer a range of flower forms and colors, fragrance, bloom time, plant size, and other distinguishing features.
 Here are a few of our favorites:

 ‘Setsugekka’: in Japanese, translates to “Show, the moon, the flowers” and refers to the simple beauty of nature; vigorous, slightly weeping, upright growth habit with large (4-inch), crisp, white, semi-double flowers in early-mid season (November to December); fairly sun-tolerant, it prefers partial sun and grows to 8–10 feet tall and wide